-If you or a loved one suffered a serious injury while at a business premise in Virginia Beach, Norfolk, Chesapeake or elsewhere in Virginia, you owe it to yourself to speak to an attorney to assess your legal options.
-Why?
-Because your ability to obtain financial restitution for harms and losses stemming from a business property injury is not guaranteed in Virginia.
-This is due to the fact that the Commonwealth of VA is a contributory negligence state, which means that if you were even 1 percent at fault for causing the business premises injury, you could be barred from recovering financial restitution.
-Take action by contacting the business premises injury lawyers with Shapiro, Appleton & Washburn.
+If you or a loved one suffered a serious injury while at a business premise in Virginia Beach, Norfolk, Chesapeake, or elsewhere in Virginia, you owe it to yourself to speak to an attorney to assess your legal options.
+Your ability to obtain financial compensation for harms and losses stemming from a business property injury is not guaranteed in Virginia.
+This is due to the fact that the Commonwealth of VA is a contributory negligence state, which means that if you were even one percent at fault for causing the business premises injury, you could be barred from recovering financial restitution.
+Take action by contacting the business premises injury lawyers with Shapiro, Washburn & Sharp.
 Our attorneys are ready to help and offer free, confidential consultations to all prospective clients.

 Many business property injuries are related to an avoidable defect at the property, such as a hole, ditch, patch of ice, exposed electrical wire, etc. Liability in business premises injury cases is generally determined by meeting the following factors: